Reconnect with Yourself and Build the Capacity to Live Fully

 Noticing What’s Coming Up in Both Mind and Body

-When everything feels like too much, it’s rarely just in your thoughts or just in your body.
-What you think, feel, and how you respond are often shaped by what your nervous system has learned to expect—and by your past experiences, your personality, your culture, and so much more.
+When everything feels like too much, it’s not just in your thoughts or only in your body.
+What you feel, how you think, and how you respond are shaped by what your nervous system has learned to expect, along with your past experiences, your personality, your culture, and more.

 It’s all connected.
 That’s why this work includes all of you.
-Not just your thoughts.
+Not just your thoughts and emotions.
 Not just your body.
 But the whole of who you are.

 The body is often the part that’s been left out.
-And when we start bringing it in, that’s when things can start to shift—sometimes in ways that talking alone couldn’t reach.
+When we start bringing it in, things can begin to shift in ways that are more lasting and meaningful than surface-level relief.

 Online Therapy with a Somatic Approach

 I see clients throughout Florida and Illinois via secure video sessions.
-Whether you’re in West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale—or another city—we can work together from wherever feels comfortable to you.
+Whether you’re in West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale, or another location in Florida, we can work together from wherever feels comfortable to you.

 I also work with clients in Chicago and other parts of Illinois.